-This practical course will focus on advanced theory and technical methods used in the pastry kitchen for the production of professional quality breads, cakes and pastries.
-Students will build upon previous skills and techniques to produce products of a higher degree of complexity and finish.
-Students will also be exposed to a variety of decorating concepts and plated presentations that are consistent with today's market trends.
+In this practical course, students learn advanced theory and technical methods used in the pastry kitchen for the production of professional quality breads, cakes and pastries.
+Students build upon previous skills and techniques to produce products of a higher degree of complexity and finish.
+Students also are exposed to a variety of decorating concepts and plated presentations that are consistent with today's market trends.
 Emphasis is on skill development, ingredient knowledge, essential employability and organizational skills expected in a professional kitchen.
 P- FOSR1018 Basic Baking and Pastry Skills

-FOSR1024 Advanced Kitchen Management and the Profitable Chef 42.0 Hours This course will provide the developing Chef with the advanced business skills and knowledge that will enable them to manage a profitable foodservice operation and their career.
-Students will learn advanced kitchen management concepts, practices and cost control techniques.
+FOSR1024 Advanced Kitchen Management and the Profitable Chef 42.0 Hours Students develop advanced business skills and knowledge required to manage a profitable foodservice operation and their career.
+Students learn advanced kitchen management concepts, practices and cost control techniques.
 P- FOSR1019 Basic Kitchen Management and the Professional Chef